Germany's balanced budget not at risk due to refugees, says Weidmann

 "For the state of the German economy neither VW nor Deutsche Bank are representative," he added.

-Deutsche Bank, the country's biggest lender, recorded a 6 billion euro loss last quarter, scrapped its dividend for the first time and said it would axe 15,000 jobs.
+Deutsche Bank, the country's biggest lender, recorded a 6 billion euro loss last quarter, scrapped its dividend for the first time and said it would ax 15,000 jobs.

 Weidmann also dismissed suggestions that the influx of refugees could endanger the "schwarze Null" or 'black zero', meaning the balanced budget the country achieved in 2014 for the first time since 1969.